okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/IdentityProviderApi.md

 # **LinkUserToIdentityProvider**
 > IdentityProviderApplicationUser LinkUserToIdentityProvider (string idpId, string userId, UserIdentityProviderLinkRequest userIdentityProviderLinkRequest)

-Link a user to a Social IdP without a transaction
+Link a User to a Social IdP

 Links an Okta user to an existing Social Identity Provider.
 This does not support the SAML2 Identity Provider Type